Compare and RecycleSanta hat

 Children in the higher screen time group also:

 These activities should be hands-on, tactile, and play-based, and meaningful to the child.
-They will vary depending on age, but could include: playing with theraputty, bead threading (making bracelets), playing catch, messy play, guessing items by touch, finger painting, sensory bins filled with rice or water beads
+They will vary depending on age, but could include: playing with therapeutic putty, bead threading (making bracelets), playing catch, messy play, guessing items by touch, finger painting, sensory bins filled with rice or water beads.

-She also recommended incorporating deep pressure activities to support body awareness:
+She also recommends incorporating deep pressure activities to regulate the central nervous system, and support body awareness development.

 This could include animal walks (like crab or bear walking), helping with household chores (such as pushing a washing basket), visiting the playground or climbing gym, and building or completing obstacle courses.